-Melatonin for Sleep: How Does it Work
+Have Trouble Sleeping?
+Melatonin for Sleep: How it Works

 Do you know that your sleep is primarily affected by a hormone in your body called melatonin?
 It is the main hormone responsible for our body’s sleep-wake cycle.
 As the sun goes down, and the evening starts falling, the production of melatonin in our body increases, thereby promoting a healthy circadian rhythm and thereby good sleep.
 Let’s try to understand how melatonin works for our sleep in this article.